dbierer/php-iii-jan-2019/README.md

     * /home/vagrant/Zend/workspaces/DefaultWorkspace/php3/src/ModTargetedServerEnvironments/Deployment/Jenkins/build-JCI
     * Suggestion: just use one user for both labs
     * Troubleshooting tips: i.e. when do you have restart Jenkins, or refresh the browser
+* Stratigility example not working for the most part